carlag-raft/raft-exercise/README.md

 SPRINT 0 CERMONIES

 Sprint 0 Goals:
+- Allow team to get an idea of the work ahead of them
 - A usable piece of code
 - A minimal environment for writing code
 - A prioritization and list of a few user stories
 - A plan for the most likely implementation of features